Veyrdite/mustvanq/readme.md

 Master server replacement for Unvanquished.
+Public domain.

 Still under heavy development!
 Only responds to a small subset of commands (see main.cpp) and probably suffers hardening issues for erroneous input.